The Gymnosperm Database

 Ethnobotany

-The most popular Cephalotaxus in ornamental use, with several described cultivars that vary in growth habit, shade tolerance, and cold tolerance (USDA Zones 5 to 9) (Tripp 1995).
+Currently, this is the most common and popular Cephalotaxus in ornamental use, with several described cultivars that vary in growth habit, shade tolerance, and cold tolerance (USDA Zones 5 to 9) (Tripp 1995).
+The species is occasionally harvested for timber, and is used both in traditional medicine and as a source of chemicals that have proven effective in treatment of cancer, sometimes with other medical applications (see Abdelkafi and Nay 2012 and Hao 2021 for recent reviews).

 Observations